Enferlain/sd-optim/README.md

 - probably trying optuna first, then hyperactive sometime later
 - more that I can't remember or will randomly come up with

+To use, install a working commit as an extension for a1111 on forge, and launch bayesian_merger.py while the webui is running.
+For now you can configure what hypers to optimize in utils.py, the rest is in config.yaml, and custom bounds in guide.yaml.

 wip text

 -----------